-The outbreak of COVID-19 and the restrictions imposed by the local Governments in both mainland China and Hong Kong remains uncertain to the Company.
-However, the Board believes that the group can cope with it with flexible policies including but not limited to working from home office and continue to do its business through online channels.
-The Board's objective is the same as previous year, which is to protect its safeguard and improve the business, to minimise cost and generate more sales income through online products.
+The Board will continue to take all reasonable efforts to ensure that sufficient working capital is maintained.
+The Board's objective is the same as previous year, which is to protect and safeguard as well as improve the business, to minimise cost and generate more sales income through online products.